-A) The application fee is $35 and is non-refundable.
-You must send $35 for each juried category in the show.
-Example: If a person wants to apply in both Painting and Jewelry, make a $70 payment for the application fee.
+A) The application fee is $40 and is non-refundable.
+You must send $40 for each juried category in the show.
+Example: If a person wants to apply in both Painting and Jewelry, make an $80 payment for the application fee.
 Only the categories accepted by the Jury may be displayed.

 B) Booth fees due on acceptance.

-E) NO Electricity is available.
-SPACE SIZE Approximately 10 x 10 feet.
-All spaces are outside on pavement.
+Approximately 10 x 10 feet.
+All spaces are on pavement outside.
 No inside or covered spaces are available.

 Where is the site of the festival?

 The location is in the Evergreen North parking lot which looks directly over Evergreen Parkway (CO 74), the main thoroughfare serving Evergreen.
 We borrowed the address from one of the business there so you can Google it: 3719 Evergreen Pkwy, Evergreen, CO 80439.